oauth-wg/oauth-v2-1/draft-parecki-oauth-v2-1.md

 The authorization server MUST verify the binding between the refresh token and client identity whenever the client identity can be authenticated.
-When client authentication is not possible, the authorization server MUST issue sender-constrained refresh tokens or use refresh token rotation as described in (#refresh_token_protection).
+When client authentication is not possible, the authorization server SHOULD issue sender-constrained refresh tokens or use refresh token rotation as described in (#refresh_token_protection).

 The authorization server MUST ensure that refresh tokens cannot be